creativity-ai/creativity-ai.github.io/index.md

 - exhibition of artwork that critically engages with the use of AI in creative endeavors and sparks conversations about our relationship with AI
 - panels and round table discussions to foster mutual understanding and collaboration.

+The workshop will take place in Vancouver, Canada.
+We are currently exploring options for virtual participation.

 ---

 ## **Important Dates** {#dates}